 The Pharmaceutical Industry: From Drug Discovery to Market

-- Have an appreciation for the modern day problems of the drug discovery process.
+• Have an appreciation for the process of drug discovery.